 iMessages are free when you send from an iOS device to another iOS device with a registered phone number or email with iCloud.
 Apple made the iMessage free concept from iOS 5 and above versions.
 Even though the message to send from an iOS device is free, your mobile provider may charge you for data if you are using iMessage with mobile data instead of WiFi. iMessage is a free service from Apple to communicate between Apple devices for free on WiFi.

 Are All iMessages Free?

-The messages can be a text message, media or files.
-As long as you are communicating between two iOS devices or Mac and iOS device through iMessage, the service is completely free.
+The messages can be text messages, media, or files.
+As long as you are communicating between two iOS devices or Mac and iOS devices through iMessage, the service is completely free.
 You can send files, images, and texts for free through iMessage to another iOS or Mac device.